12 Best IDE for Web Development (2026)

 Features:

-• Feature Set: Includes Live View, Asset Hosting, Collab Mode, Embed Themes, Professor Mode, and Private Everything.
+- Feature Set: It includes Live View, Asset Hosting, Collab Mode, Embed Themes, Professor Mode, and Private Everything.
+These features together make CodePen suitable for live demonstrations and web prototype testing.
+The Collab Mode is especially useful for distributed QA teams working simultaneously.

 Pricing: